GUITAR BRANDING MARKET STUDY

 “The essence of guitar branding— Sell the place where the guitar lives in the guitarist’s life”

 Guitar branding is huge, unique and also filled with the potential to steal market share.

-Certain guitar branding practices have a better connotation that others.
+Certain guitar branding practices have a better connotation than others.

 This isn’t a lie.
-There is an elite group of guitar brands that is widely accepted to be the best of the best within the market.
-What causes these particular guitars to be considered the top?
+There’s an elite group of guitar brands widely accepted to be the best of the best within the market.

 The history of the guitar branding manufacturer is important.